-CTE S tandards and Benchmarks CILS 21.02 Describe levels of response.
+CTE S Standards and Benchmarks 21.02 Describe levels of response.
 21.03 Determine and use proper chain of command.
 21.04 Determine methods of control.
 21.05 Demonstrate site access restriction methods.
 21.06 Identify appropriate authorities to be notified.
 21.07 Place equipment appropriately.
 21.08 Orient zones.
 21.09 Identify possible geographic hazards.
 21.10 Identify media protocol and procedures for communicating with the public.
 21.11 Prepare a press release for a mock incident.
 21.12 Identify abnormal event management processes utilizing the National Information Management System (NIMS).
 22.0 Prepare a plan.
 The student will be able to: 22.01 Describe the need for and the types of pre-planning.
 22.02 Identify and select necessary agency involvement.
 22.03 Identify possible contamination zones.
 22.04 Review contingency plans 22.05 Understand the need for contingency plans for hurricanes, tornadoes, floods, fires, and/or nuclear accidents (emergency response plan).
-22.06 Discuss Superfund Amendments Reauthorization Act (SARA) also known as the Emergency Planning and Community Right-to-Know Act (EPCRA) regulations.
+22.06 Discuss Superfund Amendments Reauthorization Act (SARA) also known as the Emergency Planning and Community Right-to- Know Act (EPCRA) regulations.
 22.07 Create plan for deployment.
 22.08 Conduct mock disaster activities.
-22.09 Review FEMA forms management and documentation
+22.09 Review FEMA forms management and documentation 23.0 Perform remediation.
+The student will be able to: